christinefortelny/NBCUniversalSQEDemonstration/README.md

 * search that uses all parameters
     * execute standard response validation
     * for each collection items validate that each of the search parameters matches

+##### Standard Response Validation
+Validations to be run for tests that have success response
+* validate schema
+* validate response code 200
+* collection field is present
+   * collection.version is present with value of "1.0"
+   * collection.items is present
+   * collection.metadata is present
+      * collection.metadata.total_hits is present
+   * collection.href equals search url